Such a thing does exist.

 Have you said to yourself, “Enough already.
 I have to do something about my weight and fitness.
 I need to take better care of myself.”

 Please consider joining us for the next Faithful Finish Lines online program.
-The program begins February 28, and registration closes on February 23.

 Do this for YOU.